 The move to “fix” the Bible involved forming “Bible societies,” bringing together linguists, translators, publishers and sophisticated marketing.
 Satan used the opportunity to infiltrate those “societies” with unbelievers and men dedicated to his agenda

 “Among the group of men chosen by King James to translate the King James Bible in 1611, was a heavy concentration of undercover Jesuits posing as members of the Church of England.
-God, in His sovereign grace, preserved His written word, and they were not able to change it as they had planned” (The Force, p 14).
+God, in His sovereign grace, preserved His written word, and they were not able to change it as they had planned” (The Force, 1983, p.
+14).

 Rather than updating the language, a whole new basic Greek text was formed.
 Instead of using the thousands of manuscripts supporting the real Bible, a few new ones were faked as “oldest and best.”
 And coincidentally, their readings often supported the unbiblical doctrines of the counterfeit church…